+In the end, I have to agree with Winston Churchill: “Those who fail to plan, plan to fail.”
+But I still have so many questions about plans.
 What happens if your plans are not God’s will for your life?
-Is it better to make no plans so that whatever happens is what God wants for your life?
+Is it better to make no plans in your life, that way whatever happens is what God wants for your life?
 Is making plans just me telling God what I want to do, or is God in the whole process?

-- It is not good to make no plans.
+It is not good to make NO plans.
 God expects us to make plans.
 Prov 16:9 “In his heart a man plans his course, but the Lord determines His steps.”
 God expects us to make plans, to build a vision for the future, Prov 29:18 “Where there is no vision, the people perish…” When we make plans, we develop a vision or a hope for the future.
 This feeds our faith, which is a hope for that which we do not see as yet.
 (Heb 11:1).
-Vision feeds faith and faith feeds a vision.
+A vision for what we would like to see happen, feeds faith and faith feeds a vision.

-- We are to make plans and submit them to God.
+We are to make plans and submit them to God.
 Prov 16:3 “Commit to the Lord whatever you do and your plans will succeed.”
-Plans not submitted to God can just be our ideas and dreams, but when we bring the whole process to God, God is witness to what we have planned.
-This submits our plans under the authority of God’s plans and His purposes, it submits to His power and purpose for the future.
+Plans not submitted to God, is just that: our plans, ideas and dreams!
+But when we bring the whole process to God, God is witness to what we have planned.
+This submits our plans under the authority of God, His plans and His purposes, it submits ourselves to Him and His power and purpose for the future.

 If the Lord delights in a man’s way, He makes his steps firm.